 Before planning your trip, make sure to consult the Benesse Art Site Calendar.

 On Naoshima island itself, most exhibits are usually closed on Mondays.
-However, during holidays (for example, over 3-day weekends), most exhibits remain open on Monday and close on Tuesday instead.
+However, during holidays in Japan (for example, over three-day weekends), most exhibits remain open on Monday and close on Tuesday instead.

 On the neighboring art islands of Teshima and Inujima, most exhibits are usually closed on Tuesdays.

-As for how long to stay, while visiting Naoshima as a day trip is possible, it would be quite rushed – so we typically recommend spending at least one or two nights on the island.
+As for how long to stay, a day trip to Naoshima is possible, but it would be quite rushed.
+We typically recommend spending at least one or two nights on the island.

 Read about the seasons and when to visit Japan.